TJ2001/Gentle-Resolve/README.md

 ## Support and contact details

-_Feel free to contact TJ2001 to the project by Github or snail-mail via Epicodus._
+_Feel free to contact TJ2001 via Github or snail-mail via Epicodus._

 ## Technologies Used